 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Monoclonal proteins are markers of plasma cell proliferative disorders.
-It has been recommended that serum and urine protein electrophoresis (PEL) and immunofixation electrophoresis (IFE) be performed as the diagnostic algorithm (eg, MPSS/81756 Monoclonal Protein Study, Serum and MPSU/8823 Monoclonal Protein Study, Urine): A monoclonal band (M-spike) on serum and/or urine PEL identifies a monoclonal process and quantitates the abnormality.
+It has been recommended that serum and urine protein electrophoresis (PEL) and immunofixation electrophoresis (IFE) be performed as the diagnostic algorithm (eg, MPSS / Monoclonal Protein Study, Serum and MPSU / Monoclonal Protein Study, 24 Hour, Urine): A monoclonal band (M-spike) on serum and/or urine PEL identifies a monoclonal process and quantitates the abnormality.
 IFE characterizes the type of monoclonal protein (gamma, alpha, mu, delta, or epsilon heavy chain; kappa [K] or lambda [L] light chain).
 IFE is also more sensitive than PEL for detecting small abnormalities that may be present in diseases such as light chain multiple myeloma, oligosecretory myeloma, and plasmacytomas.

 Diagnosis of monoclonal gammopathies

-Eliminating the need for urine monoclonal studies as a part of initial diagnostic studies (ie, ruling out monoclonal gammopathy)
+Eliminating the need for urine monoclonal studies as a part of initial diagnostic studies (ie, rule-out monoclonal gammopathy)